Montreal-Quakers/website/_pages/accessibility.md

   * In the front, an attendant is nearly always available to help

 ###### Hearing
+* Our meeting has an auxiliary hearing aid system that we set up upon [request](/contact)
 * Our meeting has a frequent attender who is an ASL sign-language interpreter
   * [Contact us](/contact) for more details